 Unlike other apps that claim to do so, iCleaner is a legit source and has been downloaded by almost all the jailbreakers once.

 Are you tired of the usual look of your keyboard?
-Well, there are third-party options available out there, but due to Apple’s stringent restrictions, those keyboards can’t utilize an iDevice’s full potential.
+Well, third-party options are prominent out there, but due to Apple’s stringent restrictions, those keyboards can’t utilize an iDevice’s full potential.

 NudeKeys, however, adds a minimalistic layer over the original keyboard designed by options.
 With this tweak, the keys on the keyboard have no borders.
 It also adds a tint to the keyboard’s background.

 Another keyboard tweak, SmoothCursor smoothens up the harsh movements of the text cursor.
 And believe it or not, it looks quite calming.